 Show that you have a life

 Silicon Valley men are surrounded by women who are either trying to break into tech or trying to date tech money.
-What stands out: a profile that makes clear you have genuine interests, career direction, and personality that exists independently.
-SJSU nursing student, yoga instructor in Los Gatos, creative building something in the Mission area — specific is better than generic every time.
+What stands out is a profile that shows you have real interests, direction, and a personality of your own.
+SJSU nursing student, yoga instructor in Los Gatos, creative building something in the Mission: specific always beats generic.

 💯